-As a mom of two growing boys, I want to make sure my family is getting the right nutrients and trying new foods.
+As a mom of three growing boys, I want to make sure my family is getting the right nutrients and trying new foods.
 But in this busy house we have to take a practical approach.
 Here you will find a mix of seasonal recipes, with the trials of a busy cook who has a desire to work from scratch whenever possible, but knows a short cut or two makes life a little more manageable.
 A Cedar Spoon is the result of the passions in my life; great food from great ingredients, a worldly curiosity from my various travels, and the inspiration of my Mom and our Mediterranean roots.
 Welcome to A Cedar Spoon, I hope you enjoy this little corner, that it helps you get to the table sooner and feel good about what you are eating.

 Not sure where to start?
 Head over to my recipe index to browse through my collection of recipes.
 Got the travel bug?
 Stop over to my travel section and add a few more destinations to your travel itinerary.
 Or spend some time on my This & That page learning How to Make Almond Butter, Peanut Butter or Granola or explore my round-ups of great recipes from around the web including 60 Delicious Salad Recipes and 40 Smoothie Recipes.